Paul Gosselin (1979)

 Paul Gosselin is a Social Anthropologist and the author of Flight From the Absolute: Cynical Observations on the Postmodern West.

-Note that ideas first explored in this article will get a much more in-depth examination in Flight From the Absolute, volume II.
+Note that some supplementary material has been added to the original text and that ideas first explored in this article get a much more in-depth examination in Flight From the Absolute, volume II.

 BARBOUR, Ian G.